gideon-cooper/Realtime-Chating-App-KiwiChat/README.md

-Create a realtime chat app that allows users to join a room and chat with other people.
+Create a realtime chat app that allows users to choose and join a room and chat with other people.

 What i will use: